almostengr/almostengr.github.io/docs/lifestyle/2020-04-05-notes-from-session-writing-book-quaratine.md

 have to send them the manuscript; covers the contents and the title

 some terms are trademarked
-if your book name is close to a trademarked name, then you could potentionally get sued trademark protects the name; copyright protects the work
+if your book name is close to a trademarked name, then you could potentially get sued trademark protects the name; copyright protects the work

 things mentioned can also apply for ebooks. can also do for audio books as well.